Table of Contents

-Whether you are bike commuting, mountain biking, or bikepacking, a bike light is a must-have biking accessory that you should own.
+Whether you are bike commuting, mountain biking, or bikepacking, bike lights is a must-have biking accessory that you should own.
 Sometimes, biking at night is inevitable so owning one is not only a lifesaver but an absolute need.
-Bike lights are also useful when biking under heavy rain or fog.
+They are also useful when biking under heavy rain or fog.
 It increases your vision and makes you more visible to other vehicles on the road — greatly reducing your risks of motor accidents.

 Aside from safety, installing a bike light on your bike is also required by law.
 For example, Washington’s bike laws state: